TIMOTHY

 A paper presented at the 1989 Field Directors Conference.
 The paper documents

-the respondent selection process used on many of the surveys conducted at the
+the respondent selection process used on surveys conducted at the University of

 "Activity